try-catch-stack/StudentsAssemble/README.md

 I hope this website will help those students who were unaware of these great privileges offered to them.

-To contribute , you can either download or fork the repository.
+To contribute , you can fork the repository and clone it to your device.
 To install it and run:

 ```sh